azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_05.md

 ### Monitoring with Application Insights

-Navigate to your original resource group and select your Application Insights instance:
+Navigate to your original resource group in the azure portal and select your Application Insights instance:

 ![alt text](../images/appinsights.png "Application Insights")